-135° bend 0.5 metres 93° bend 1.0 metres
+135° bend 0.5 metres

+93° bend 1.0 metres

 Twin Flue Pipe

 135° bend 0.25 metres

 91.5° bend 0.50 metres

-- 4. The elbow connected to the boiler adaptor is not included in any equivalent length calculations. - 5.
-The illustrations opposite show examples of permissible flue systems.
+4. The elbow connected to the boiler adaptor is not included in any equivalent length calculations.

+5. The illustrations opposite show examples of permissible flue systems.

-NOTE: Flue length is measured from point (i) to (ii) as shown.
+NOTE: Flue length is measured from point X to Y as shown.

+IMPORTANT

-IMPORTANT: All flue systems must be securely supported at least once every metre.
-Suitable pipe supports are available as accessories.
+SUPPORT - All flue systems MUST be securely supported a MINIMUM of once every metre.
+It is recommended that every straight piece is supported irrespective of length.
+Additional supports are available as accessories.